reluxscript/reluxscript/vpdocs/v0.1/examples/hook-analyzer.md

 ```
 Hook Usage Report:
-  Counter uses useState (state)
-  Counter uses useState (state)
-  Counter uses useEffect (effect)
+  useState: 2
+  useEffect: 1
+  useMemo: 1
+  useCallback: 1
+  useRef: 1
+  Custom hooks: 1
 ```

 ## How It Works

-1. Track the current component name when entering function declarations
+1. For each call expression, check if callee is an identifier
-2. Check if the function name starts with uppercase (component convention)
+2. Use `Regex::matches()` to check if the name matches hook pattern (`^use[A-Z]`)
-3. When visiting call expressions, check if they start with "use" (hook convention)
-4. Collect hook information with component context
+3. Count occurrences of each built-in hook type (useState, useEffect, etc.)
+4. Mark custom hooks with `__customHookName` property for further analysis
-5. On exit, generate a report of all hook usage
+5. In `exit()`, print a summary report of all hook usage statistics

 [Back to Examples](/v0.1/examples/)